rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 ## Usage

-In the following we will sketch some usecases where coercing oberators can be used.
+In the following we will sketch some usecases where coercing operators can be used.

 **coerceObservable**